-- Human activities can contribute to an occurrence of landslides.
+- Human activities can contribute to the occurrence of landslides.
 For instance, mining, vibrations from traffic, deforestation, urbanization, and changing of drainage patterns can effect to a land structure.

 - Annually, about 25-30 people die in the United States because of landslides.
-Globally, that number goes well about a thousand.
+Globally, that number goes well above a thousand.

 - NASA manages the worldwide map of potential landslide areas.
 You can watch it here.